 - Check for overhead power lines before using a ladder to put up decorations, or when hanging lights or decorations on trees.

-- Holiday decorations aren't designed for year-round use and can deteriorate over time.
-Take them down when the holidays are over (your neighbours will thank you!).
+- Take down holiday decorations when the holidays are over.
+They aren't designed for year-round use and can deteriorate over time.
+(Plus, your neighbours will thank you!).

 - Don't let children put electrical decorations or cords in their mouths.